 Whitehorse Tertiary Business Skills Program

-Come and gain practical and hands-on business experience by participating in Deakin University and Whitehorse City Council's Tertiary Business Skills Program.
+Gain practical and hands-on business experience by participating in Deakin University and Whitehorse City Council's Tertiary Business Skills Program.

-Hosted by Whitehorse Council's Business and Economic Development Unit, the program is available for both undergraduate and postgraduate business students from Deakin Burwood Campus who are looking to apply their knowledge in the local business environment.
+Hosted by Whitehorse Council's Investment and Economic Development Unit, the program is available for both undergraduate and postgraduate business students from Deakin Burwood Campus who are looking to apply their knowledge in the local business environment.

-To be eligible to undertake these unpaid internship opportunities:
+To undertake these unpaid internship opportunities:

 Program Structure and WIL contact hours